ryanhlewis/VoxelEarth/README.md

 Voxel Earth is licensed under the MIT License.
 See the LICENSE file for more details.

 ### Acknowledgements
 We use Google Photorealistic 3D Tiles under fair use and load data on-demand without downloading or caching outside of development.
+Note that if you use this plugin with any tileset you do not have the license to - you are expected to follow their TOS.
+Specifically, you should not alter the plugin to save tiles permanently, as it currently is set up as a temporary viewer.

 Special thanks to Lucas Dower, ForceFlow, Cesium, Google, and Omar Shehata for their incredible work and open-source contributions.
 Voxel Earth would not be possible without their efforts.